ricmmartins/glusterfs-azure-shared-disks/README.md

 ```azurepowershell-interactive
 sudo nano /etc/fstab
 ```
 > use the UUID value for the /dev/sda1 device.
-Chnage by the UUID from your case and add the following at the end of the file:
+Change by the UUID from your case and add the following at the end of the file:
 ```azurepowershell-interactive
 UUID=f0b4e401-e9dc-472e-b9ca-3fa06a5b2e22   /datadrive   xfs   defaults,nofail   1   2
 ```